awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-wafv2-loggingconfiguration-fieldtomatch.md

 # AWS::WAFv2::LoggingConfiguration FieldToMatch<a name="aws-properties-wafv2-loggingconfiguration-fieldtomatch"></a>

-The part of a web request that you want AWS WAF to inspect\.
-Include the single `FieldToMatch` type that you want to inspect, with additional specifications as needed, according to the type\.
-You specify a single request component in `FieldToMatch` for each rule statement that requires it\.
-To inspect more than one component of a web request, create a separate rule statement for each component\.
+The parts of the request that you want to keep out of the logs\.
+This is used in the logging configuration `RedactedFields` specification\.

-JSON specification for a `QueryString` field to match:
+Example JSON for a `QueryString` field to match:

  ` "FieldToMatch": { "QueryString": {} }`